yourselftoscience/yourselftoscience.org/CODE_OF_CONDUCT.md

 # Code of Conduct

-This Code of Conduct describes how we expect people to behave in spaces run by Yourself To Science™.
+This Code of Conduct describes how we expect people to behave in spaces run by Yourself to Science™.

 Our goal is simple: build the world’s simplest way for anyone, anywhere, to contribute to science.
 To do that, we need community spaces that stay focused on science, data, and useful discussion — not on personal attacks or unrelated fights.

-This Code applies to all interactions in official Yourself To Science spaces, including GitHub issues and pull requests, project discussions, and any other channels listed in the documentation.
+This Code applies to all interactions in official Yourself to Science spaces, including GitHub issues and pull requests, project discussions, and any other channels listed in the documentation.

 ## Canon 1 – Integrity